 The following are the key factors that should be kept in mind while designing an in vivo assay:

 For a 4PL model, nine doses are recommended:

 In contrast, for a PLA model, a minimum of four doses is recommended.
 A minimum of three consecutive doses is required to plot the dose curve.

-To understand design, developments, and statistical validation of in vivo bioassay in more details, reach out to us at https://www.veedacr.com .
+To understand the design, developments, and statistical validation of in vivo bioassay in more detail, reach out to us at https://www.veedacr.com.
 One can also read the guidelines mentioned by NIH by visiting the link: